Happy Birthday Emma Cons

 This creative spirit is one still very much embodied today.

-In 2019, while the building work for our OV Tomorrow project goes on around the building – to improve access for audience members and double the number of ladies’ loos – we channel Emma Cons, who looked to the future of the theatre, knew that brave transformation was essential, and never let a little hard work get in the way of making The Old Vic a place for everyone to enjoy.
+In 2020, following improvements to our building in access, and looking ahead to the building of The Annex, we channel Emma Cons, who looked to the future of the theatre, knew that brave transformation was essential, and never let a little hard work get in the way of making The Old Vic a place for everyone to enjoy.